 top of page

-USDA Grants for Renewable Energy Under the IRA
+IRA Funding Updates: USDA Grants for Rural Renewable Energy

 Photograph of solar panels and wind turbines on land

-Renewable energy developers pursuing innovative solutions now have new funding opportunities intended to incentivize and expand clean energy development in rural America.
-With the passing of the Inflation Reduction Act (IRA), the USDA was provided several funding opportunities to help organizations invest in renewable energy development.
+Renewable energy developers pursuing innovative solutions received new funding opportunities intended to incentivize and expand clean energy development in rural America with the passing of the Inflation Reduction Act (IRA).
+The USDA was provided several funding opportunities to help organizations invest in renewable energy development.
 Included in these funding opportunities are the Powering Affordable Clean Energy (PACE) program and the Empowering Rural America (New ERA) program, which were announced on May 16, 2023.

-Between these two transformative initiatives, the USDA stands ready to provide nearly $11 billion in grants and loan opportunities that will help bring clean energy to rural communities across the county.
-In this article, we will explore what these programs entail, why they are beneficial for renewable companies, and summarize the key eligibility requirements.
+Between these two transformative initiatives, the USDA was to provide nearly $11 billion in grants and loan opportunities that will help bring clean energy to rural communities across the county.
+In this article, we will explore IRA funding updates for the USDA Rural Renewable Energy Grants.

 What is the Powering Affordable Clean Energy (PACE) Program?